Easy as Pie (Gary Burton album)

-Easy as Pie is an album by the Gary Burton Quartet recorded in June 1980 and released on ECM March the following year.
+Easy as Pie is an album by the Gary Burton Quartet, recorded in June 1980 and released on ECM March the following year.
 The quartet features alto saxophonist James Odgren and rhythm section Steve Swallow and Michael Hyman.

 Reception

-The AllMusic review by Scott Yanow awarded the album 3 stars, stating: "The repertoire is stronger and less introverted than usual....
+The AllMusic review by Scott Yanow stated: "The repertoire is stronger and less introverted than usual...
 Swinging sections alternate with more thoughtful pieces, resulting in a particularly well-rounded set."